Surgery for Shoulder Impingement: Your Experience

 Surgery can help free up space in your shoulder joint.
 This relieves symptoms of impingement.
 Prepare for surgery as instructed.
 If you don’t, your surgery may have to be rescheduled.
 Your healthcare provider will give you instructions for recovering at home.
 If you have any questions, be sure to get them answered.

 Here are ways to get ready:

-As instructed, stop taking aspirin or other anti-inflammatory medicines.
+As instructed, stop taking aspirin or other anti-inflammatory medicines as instructed.

-Tell your healthcare provider about all medicines and herbs you take.
-Ask whether you should stop taking them before surgery.
+Tell your healthcare provider about all prescription medicines, over the counter medicines, vitamins, supplements, and herbs you take.
+Ask if you should stop taking them before surgery.

 Follow any directions you are given for not eating or drinking before surgery.

 Arrange for an adult friend or family member to give you a ride home.

 Here is what to expect: